datafibers-community/df_complete_guide/quick_start.md

 To start the DF application, you can ```java -jar``` command launcher, such as

     java -jar df-data-service-1.1-SNAPSHOT-fat.jar
 After this, DF will launch DataFiber data service at 8080 and web console service at 8000.
-Then, you can open the web console page at your browser http://localhost:8000/admin/
+Then, you can open the web console page at your browser http://localhost:8000/admin/.
+You'll need to install [proper browser plugin](troubleshooting_area.html#Access-Control-Allow-Origin_header_access_is_not_allowed) when you host in local VM.

 ><i class="fa fa-cog" aria-hidden="true"></i> DF application has couple of command line options.
 You can use -h or --help options to see more details ```java -jar datafiber_jar_file.jar -h```